masc-ucsc/docs/docs/pyrope/10-internals.md

 The `for` expects a tuple, and iterates over the tuple.
 This can lead to some unexpected behaviour.
-The most strange is that ranges are always from smallest to largest, so they do not allow to create a decreasing iterator.
+The most strange is that ranges are always from smallest to largest.
+It is not legal to do a `5..<0` range, the solution is to use a `to` which creates a tuple not a range.

 ```